TechDudie/Botlib/README.md

 # Botlib
-A bot lib for python
+### A bot library for python

-#How to use it
+# How to use it
-Download the bot.py file and move it to your project dir
+### Download the bot.py file and move it to your project directory.

+Example:
 ```py
 from Botlib import Bot
 from random import randint